-The Supervisory Board of OP Cooperative shall confirm the operating principles of OP Financial Group's Internal Audit.
-The Supervisory Board's Audit Committee shall confirm the Internal Audit action plan.
-The Chief Audit Executive regularly reports his/her audits and any resulting observations to the Supervisory Board's Audit Committee and the central cooperative's Executive Board.
+The Supervisory Board of OP Cooperative confirms the operating principles of Internal Audit.
+The Supervisory Board's Audit Committee is responsible for the guidance and assessment of Internal Audit activities.
+Internal Audit functions under the Audit Committee and thereby is independent of the executive management.
+The Chief Audit Executive reports to the Supervisory Board's Audit Committee and, in administrative terms, to the President and Group Executive Chairman.
+The central cooperative's Executive Board too discusses Internal Audit observations.